Cc618/Os2020/doc/fs.md

 To modify the file system, just modify the file fs/fs and build the os.
 This file is created at the building of this os and you can also sync Os 2020's files (see next section for details).

-Here are steps to modify files from your os :
+Here are steps to modify files from your os (after a first build) :

 1. Go to fs and create the modification directory :